-As all cameras really shoot in Raw, only that they automatically convert the image to Jpeg and assign it some contrast, brightness, saturation or focus values, the 14 bits they capture would be compressed and reduced to 8 bits, a real loss of information . don’t you think I’d at least rather have 16,384 shades or brightness levels to choose from and work with than settle for just 256.
+As all cameras shoot in Raw, only that they automatically convert the image to Jpeg and assign it some contrast, brightness, saturation, or focus values, the 14 bits they capture would be compressed and reduced to 8 bits, a real loss of information.
+Don’t you think I’d at least rather have 16,384 shades or brightness levels to choose from and work with than settle for just 256?

-To be able to recover the lights (within a few margins), illuminate the shadowed areas , choose the desired color temperature without losing quality, contrast the image, etc. Modifying all these factors in a Jpeg file would lose even more quality, so shooting in Jpeg “ties our hands” in digital development.
+To recover the lights (within a few margins), illuminate the shadowed areas, choose the desired color temperature without losing quality, contrast the image, etc. Modifying all these factors in a Jpeg file would lose even more quality, so Jpeg’s shooting “ties our hands” in digital development.

-You should know that even if you have the camera configured to save the file in Raw, the camera settings such as white balance and image styles (sharpness, contrast, saturation) will be saved in a label.
-This label works as a post it that accompanies the Raw so that the development program takes them into account if you want.
+You should know that even if you have the camera configured to save the Raw file, the camera settings such as white balance and image styles (sharpness, contrast, saturation) will be kept in a label.
+This label works as a post-it that accompanies the Raw so that the development program takes them into account if you want.

 Only official programs such as Canon DPP or Nikon Capture NX apply Image Styles to Raw.
-Other development software like Lightroom only apply white balance.
+Other development software like Lightroom only uses white balance.

-What may really interest us is that it saves the white balance, even so there is no problem, and personally I prefer to adjust it myself at home.
-In the case of the Jpeg file, it applies the values automatically and it is not possible to change them because of the compression algorithm they use, a “lossy” algorithm.
+What may interest us is that it saves the white balance; even so, there is no problem, and I prefer to adjust it myself at home.
+The Jpeg file case applies the values automatically, and it is not possible to change them because of the compression algorithm they use, a “lossy” algorithm.

 Revealed on Raw

-Take a look at this example, the image on the left is as it came out of the camera, in Raw, the photo on the right is the result after development.
+Please look at this example; the image on the left is as it came out of the camera; in Raw, the photo on the right results after development.

-If a person who is just starting out in digital photography reads that they have to shootin Raw , but no one tells them they have to learn to edit thatphotograph with photographic software , all their images will be like the one on the left.
+If a person who is just starting in digital photography reads that they have to shoot in Raw, but no one tells them they have to learn to edit that photograph with photographic software, all their images will be like the one on the left.
 Imagine his disappointment when he gets home to see that his photos take up three times the memory and look much worse than when he shot in Jpeg.

-You have to use Raw, yes, but you also have to spend time learning how to reveal .
-It can be two minutes adjusting contrast, brightness, focus and color, or hours using the local adjustments brush and multiple exposures.
+You have to use Raw, yes, but you also have to spend time learning how to reveal.
+It can be two minutes adjusting contrast, brightness, focus, color, or hours using the local adjustments brush and multiple exposures.

 Could the same result be achieved by shooting in Jpeg?

-Of course, yes, but you may have already done your homework during the shot, exposing perfectly, adjusting the white balance and having an image style configured according to your tastes, if not, you are going to pull your hair.
+Of course, yes, but you may have already done your homework during the shot, exposing correctly, adjusting the white balance, and having an image style configured according to your tastes.
+If not, you are going to pull your hair.

 Benefits of shooting on Raw